A fellow TI recently asked Dr. Robert Duncan:

-It should be noted that a MEG machine, which is the most advanced method of brain scanning in use today, reads electromagnetic emissions from the brain in a similar fashion as this patent describes, and requires a very carefully controlled setup to eliminate all external interference.
-The MEG didn’t come into use until after this patent was applied for.
-If the MEG had to be designed in the manner that it is in order to eliminate all external interference, then it stands to reason that the technology described in this patent would have to as well.
+It should be further noted that a MEG machine, which is the most advanced method of brain scanning in use today, reads electromagnetic emissions from the brain in a similar fashion to what this patent describes, but it requires a very carefully controlled setup to eliminate all external interference, which involves heavy shielding to block outside interference, as well as very sensitive electromagnetic sensors (SQUIDs) that must be situated only a few inches from the person’s head.
+The MEG didn’t come into use until after the Malech patent was applied for.
+If the MEG had to be designed in the manner that it is in order to eliminate all external interference, then it stands to reason that the technology described in the Malech patent would have to as well.

 According to an explanation of the patent examination process available on the US Patent Office’s website:

 “As a rule the examiner will give to a claim its "broadest reasonable interpretation consistent with the specification. […] [T]he words of the claim must be given their plain (ordinary and customary) meaning unless applicant has provided a clear definition in the specification.”

 Given this fact, a closer scrutiny of the Malech patent application will reveal that the distinctions in its wording – specifically in the use of the words ‘can’, ‘will’, and ‘may’ – suggest that the author of the application understood that certain key aspects of this technology’s operation were being assumed to work, rather than being certain to, However, I will not attempt to show this here, due to space, and will instead leave it to those who are interested in verifying this to have a look at the patent application for themselves.